With Women's Rights As A Focus, Attention Turns To Gillibrand

 Needless to say, when the "Me Too" moment came to Congress, Gillibrand was ready.

-She sponsored a bill changing how Congress processes and responds to harassment complaints.
+She sponsored a bill changing the way Congress processes and responds to harassment complaints.
 "The way [reporting] is set up in Congress is so horrible," she says.
 "I mean, it is literally designed to protect perpetrators and to make sure people really don't come forward."

 The measure would eliminate a much-mocked three-month "cooling-off" period and bar lawmakers from using public money for staff settlements, among other changes.
 It's drawn support from a wide range of lawmakers, including Sen. Ted Cruz, R-Texas.